Time for snow sailing in Canada

 "We do have some wind, but it's not warm all year long.
 First, you need some good conditions to sail with skis or a snowboard.
 To get it easier, you want hard snow, solid to icy.
 A little bit of powder will slow you down, but it will be better when you fall," explains Guy Trudeau.

-Guy, Greg Lafortune, and Benjamin Cadieux believe wind skiing can handle more icy conditions than wind snowboarding because of doubled edges.
+Trudeau, Greg Lafortune, and Benjamin Cadieux believe wind skiing can handle more icy conditions than wind snowboarding because of its doubled edges.

 It can be fun and fast, and if there's clean ice, you need almost no wind; 10 knots will work.